 When can you use someone else’s image?

-The rule of thumb is that you must receive authorization from the creator in order to use his/her image (you’d be smart to get this in writing).
+The rule of thumb is that you must receive authorization from the creator in order to use their image (you’d be smart to get this in writing).
 Does this mean that every single one of the billions of pictures on the internet is either authorized by the creator or in violation of online images copyright?
 The answer is no — and this is where fair use comes into play.

 All about Fair Use